innate2adaptive/Decombinator-Tools/README.md

 ```
 python RandomlySample.py -in /path/to/infile.n12 -n 50
 ```
 where the `-in` argument should be supplied with the file to be subsampled, and the `-n` argument should be supplied with the desired final sample size.
-The output file filename of the input file prefixed by `subsampled_`.
+The output file filename of the input file is prefixed by `subsampled_`.
 Note that the path will not be retained, and the output file will be written to the current working directory.
 Similarly, the Logs file will be stored in the current working directory.

-To generate subsampled file and Logs file in the Decombinator directory, run from within Decombinator:
+To generate a subsampled file and Logs file in the Decombinator directory, run from within Decombinator:
 ```
 python /path/to/Decombinator-Tools/RandomlySample.py -in infile.n12 -n 50
 ```